R-Hertel/tetmag/tetmag_doc/index.md

 The software is designed to solve large-scale problems by exploiting (optional) GPU acceleration, OpenMP parallelization, and an efficient data compression with hierarchical matrices.

-The source code is available under GNU-GPL3 License from the [tetmag repository](https://github.com/R-Hertel/tetmag) on GitHub.
+The source code is available under GNU AFFERO GPL3 License from the [tetmag repository](https://github.com/R-Hertel/tetmag) on GitHub.

 ## Referencing